zcattacz/PJON_wiki/Home.md

 ![PJON wiki](http://www.gioblu.com/PJON/PJON-mars.jpg)
 PJON (Padded Jittering Operative Network) is an Arduino compatible, multi-master, multi-media communications bus system.
 It proposes a Standard and it is designed as a framework to ease digital communication.
-Thanks to a physical layer transport agnostic approach PJON is able to communicate data regardless of the medium and the procedure used through the concept of [Strategies](https://github.com/gioblu/PJON/wiki/Strategies).
+Thanks to a physical layer transport agnostic approach the PJON protocol layer is able to communicate data regardless of the medium and the procedure used through the concept of [Strategies](https://github.com/gioblu/PJON/wiki/Strategies).
 Its more common applications are in the field of internet of things and embedded systems.
 Extended tests proved its effectiveness on different media like electricity, radio and light.

 ### Basic concepts
 * Every bus has a unique IPv4 like 4 bytes id